-Donors may request a location, with the exception of Gallant Farm, which features unmarked historical bench styles.
+Donors may request a specific preserve and location, with the exception of Gallant Farm, which is not an option at this time.
 All location requests must be reviewed and approved by Preservation Parks staff.
-If a requested park already has the desired number of benches, staff will recommend an alternative park.

-Preservation Parks of Delaware County Tree and Park Bench Dedication Program
+Preservation Parks of Delaware County

+Tree and Park Bench Dedication Program

 REQUEST FORM

-Done or Name:
+Dono r Name:

-Dong or Address:
+Dono r Address:

-City: State : Zip:
+City: State • Zip:

-Cont act Phone:
+Conta act Phone:

-Emai il:
+l:

 Perso on or event being honored:

-Selec ct an Option:
+Selec t an Option:

-Shade Tree (2 to 2 1/2" caliper, single-trunk) \$340.00
+Shade Tree (2 to 2 1/2" caliper, single-trunk) \$250.00

-Ornamental Tree (2 to 21⁄2" caliper) \$340.00
+Ornamental Tree (2 to 21⁄2" caliper) \$200.00

-Bench (6-foot, recycled plastic park standard) \$1,900.00
+Bench (6-foot, recycled plastic park standard) \$1,300.00

-Tree type requested (see attached lists):
+Tree t type requested (see attached lists):

-Prefe erred park and general location:
+Prefe rred park and general location:

-- ific wording for plaque (up to 30 characters per line ines maximum): e for trees, 56 c characters per line for benches;
+• fic wording for plaque (up to 30 characters per linnes maximum): e for trees, 56 cha aracters per line for benches;